“Gaming Jobs Online is a scam!”, screamed the shepherd boy.

 Yes, it’s lower than most professional testers – regardless of what the site claims.
 But then you are a volunteer tester on the internet, not an employee at EA or Bethesda; even though Bethesda can use some better testers.

 Unlike their claims, you rarely get big triple-A titles to test out.
 Most big studios have their own array of testers to test games out.
-What I mostly got was low-mid budget games with mostly indie developers.
+What we mostly got was low-mid budget games with mostly indie developers.

-I can understand the sentiment of naming big studios and triple-A titles on their webpage.
+We can understand the sentiment of naming big studios and triple-A titles on their webpage.
 It attracts people who don’t really know what video game testing is and want to play video games for money.

 But anyone who has the slightest idea of how video game studios work knows that it doesn’t work that way.